V Cert service messages | NCFE

 Updates from our Provider Development team

-Join our Provider Development team for upcoming events, including a drop-in Q&A in December, and subscribe to the new V Certs podcast.
+Join our Provider Development team for upcoming events, including a drop-in Q&A next month.
+We’re also sharing details on how you can subscribe to the new V Certs podcast!

-V Cert Drop-in Q&A with Rachel and Beth: key dates, timelines and moderation support
+V Cert drop-in Q&A with Rachel and Beth: key information for year 10 and year 11 delivery

 Sign-up today